Meiji-jingu Shrine 明治神宮

 The “power spot”

-Although it requires an entrance fee, the garden is a beautiful labyrinth of scenic forest walks and traditional iris flowerbeds and features a classic Japanese tea house.
-Kiyomasa's Well, named after the military commander who dug it 400 years ago, is considered a "power spot," a location where people visit to receive positive and restorative energy.
+Although it requires an entrance fee, the garden is a beautiful labyrinth of scenic forest walks and traditional iris flower beds and features a classic Japanese tea house.
+Kiyomasa's Well, named after the famous lord who dug it 400 years ago, is considered a "power spot," a location where people visit to receive positive and restorative energy.

 A center for festivals and events

-Given its central location and rich history, the Meiji-jingu Shrine grounds host many different festivals throughout the year.
+Given its central location and rich history, Meiji Jingu holds many rituals and festivals throughout the year.

-Beginning on New Year's Day with Nikku-sai, when nearly three million visitors swarm the area in the hope of a year's worth of good fortune, right up until the end-of-the-year ritual Joya-sai on December 31st, there's almost always something happening at the shrine.
+Beginning on New Year's Day, when nearly three million visitors swarm the area in the hope of a year's worth of good fortune, right up until the end-of-the-year ritual Joya-sai on December 31st, there's almost always something happening at the shrine.

-However, if you're in Tokyo during late April and early May, be sure to come for the Spring Grand Festival, which hosts incredible performances of ceremonial music and dances.
-If there's not a festival on, there's a good chance a traditional Shinto wedding is happening in Meiji-jingu, so keep your eyes peeled for a chance to spot the procession.
+However, if you're in Tokyo during late April and early May, be sure to come for the Spring Grand Festival, during which you can witness incredible performances of ceremonial music and dances.
+If there's not a ritual or festival on, there's a good chance a traditional Shinto wedding is happening at Meiji Jingu, so keep your eyes peeled for a chance to spot the procession.

-Additionally, the surrounding Yoyogi Park is also the host to a variety of modern festivals, food fairs, and performances all throughout the year.
+Additionally, Yoyogi Park (next to Meiji Jingu) is also the host to a variety of modern festivals, food fairs, and performances all throughout the year.